All Episodes

 He should be just as pissed as the next guy.

-He should be just as pissed at the fact that's a statistical reality, and he's not amongst them.
+He should be just as pissed at the fact that's a statistical reality and he's not amongst them.

-It doesn't mean, by the way, it's much less likely that you are assaulted or mugged or kidnapped or killed by a black person.
+It doesn't mean, by the way, it's much, much less likely that you are assaulted or mugged or kidnapped or killed by a black person.

-It's much less likely compared, you know, when you meet a black person on the street, of course, we all know that.
+It's much less likely compared, you know, when you meet a black person on the street.

 But if you find yourself in a scenario, the risk goes up.